California Sees Speeding Double Due to Coronavirus: Its impact on Auto Insurance

 With California’s strict stay-at-home order due to COVID-19, Los Angeles’ freeways have become largely deserted.
 Being stuck bumper-to-bumper for hours on end on the 405 has become an almost distant memory.
 Our new reality on the road, however, has become quite concerning.

-According to the LA Times, the California Highway Patrol has seen an alarming 87 percent increase in citations for speeding in excess of 100 mph.
-During the month after the start of the stay-at-home order in March, the CHP issued 2,493 tickets throughout California for speeding over 100 mph — almost doubling the amount of the same offense seen during the same period last year.
+According to the LA Times, the California Highway Patrol (CHP) has seen an 87 percent increase in citations for driver’s who are speeding more than 100 mph.
+During this month, the CHP issued 2,493 tickets, which is nearly double the amount of offense that was seen during the same period last year.